top of page

 Counselor

-Lesley is trained to work with individuals, couples and families in a collaborative and compassionate way.
-She uses narrative, attachment, cognitive, and family systems theories in her holistic approach for various mental health issues.
-She is specifically skilled in working with those who suffer from the effects of trauma, sexual abuse, emotional, and relational distress.
+approach for various mental health issues.
+She is specifically skilled in working with adults who suffer from the effects of childhood trauma and sexual abuse, adult trauma and sexual abuse, emotional, and

-Lesley earned a Master of Arts in Counseling degree from Biblical Theological Seminary, Hatfield, PA, a Bachelor of Music degree from Houghton College, Houghton, NY, is certified for Church Lay-Counseling through the Allender Center, Seattle, WA, and is certified to counsel Trauma and Domestic Violence survivors through Safe Berks, Reading, PA.
-Lesley stands on a strong foundation of biblical wisdom and ethics, yet enthusiastically works with those whose faith perspectives may vary.
+Lesley earned a Master of Arts in Counseling degree from Biblical Theological Seminary, Hatfield, PA, now Missio Seminary, Philadelphia, PA, a Bachelor of Music degree from Houghton College, Houghton, NY, and

 PhotOle_0134.JPG